Early Start Student Handbook

 Welcome to Early Start, Indiana Tech’s dual-credit/dual-enrollment program.
 Whether you are taking classes at your high school, online or on our beautiful campus, we are excited to have you with us.

 This handbook is filled with important information about Early Start, such as grades, withdraw/refund policies, schedules and book information.

 Table of Contents

 - Students Rights, Responsibilities and Conduct

 - Things a Students Should Know

-Visit campus: Come see where you will be taking classes and meet with the dual enrollment and underclassmen counselor to go over your next steps.
+Visit campus: Come see, on-campus or virtually, where you will be taking classes and meet with the dual enrollment and underclassmen counselor to go over your next steps.

 Choose your classes: During this time you will work with the dual enrollment and underclassmen counselor to pick out the right classes for you.
 We have on-campus and online courses to choose from.

 Enroll in LetMeIn, our self-service password management system: Once you have registered for classes and have received your welcome email, you must set up your account information through LetMeIn.indianatech.edu and change your password.
 Once you have completed that step, you can log into your my.indianatech.edu account.
 There you will be able to access Blackboard, your Indiana Tech email, and your class schedule.

 - Access Blackboard: Username is XXX01 and password